What is Your Actual Age?

 Sometimes these two numbers are the same for people, but everyone ages at different rates.

 Your healthspan is the period of life where you are free of any aging-related disease.
-Dr. Vaughan and the Potocsnak Longevity Institute are aiming to increase the human healthspan, slowing down the aging process to push back the onset of aging-related disease.
+Dr. Vaughan and the Potocsnak Longevity Institute are aiming to increase the human healthspan by slowing down the aging process to push back the onset of aging-related diseases.

-For many diseases, the most important risk factor is biological age, meaning that if your cells are older, they are more susceptible to a variety of diseases in almost every organ system including:
+For many diseases, the most important risk factor is biological age, meaning that if your cells are older, they are more susceptible to a variety of diseases, such as:

 - Lung disease